Photo: Joy Yagid

 Associate Rabbi

-Rabbi Alexandra Klein was born and raised in Montclair NJ.
-She came to TSTI as Assistant Rabbi in 2015 and became our Associate Rabbi in 2018.
+Rabbi Alexandra Klein came to TSTI as Assistant Rabbi in 2015 and became our Associate Rabbi in 2018.
+She is honored to become TSTI’s Senior Rabbi in July, 2026.

 A graduate of Haverford College, Rabbi Klein holds a BA in Psychology, as well as a Masters of Arts in Hebrew Letters and Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion.
 During her rabbinic training, Rabbi Klein was honored as a Tisch Rabbinical Fellow, which enabled her to study innovative religious practices under the mentorship of Rabbi Dr. Lawrence Hoffman.

-Previously, Rabbi Klein served as co-director of Synagogue 3000’s pilot initiative with Jewish young adults called “Next Dor NYC;” as a rabbinic intern of Beth Sholom Temple of Fredericksburg, VA; and oversaw the 6th-12th grade youth programs at Temple Beth Shalom of Needham, MA.
+Previously, Rabbi Klein served as co-director of Synagogue 3000’s pilot initiative with Jewish young adults called “Next Dor NYC;” as the Student Rabbi of Beth Sholom Temple of Fredericksburg, VA; and oversaw the 6th-12th grade youth programs at Temple Beth Shalom of Needham, MA.
 She has also worked as a pastoral counselor at Central Synagogue and DOROT, and as a hospital chaplain at New York Presbyterian Hospital.

-Rabbi Klein and her husband, Adam Seidman, live in Maplewood with their twin daughters and beloved three-toed dog.
+Rabbi Klein and her husband, Adam, live in Maplewood with their three children and beloved three-toed dog.

 Cantor Rebecca Moses